RaviShankar-18/ravishankar-site/README.md

+# My Portfolio
 This is the personal portfolio in making.
-I will update all the learnins here.
+I will update all the learnings here.